signalfx/integrations/pops/README.md

 #### Building Binary

-If a binary must be executed outside of the pops container, it can be built by checking out this git repository.
+If a binary must be executed outside of the POPS container, it can be built by checking out <a target="_blank" href="https://github.com/signalfx/pops">this git repository</a>.
 The actual build occurs inside of a docker container that includes the go compiler.

 1. Checkout this repository
 1. `cd` into the repository directory.
-1. Issue the following make command to build the pops binary for linux in a container.
+1. Issue the following make command to build the POPS binary for linux in a container.
 It will output the binary `pops` to `output/linux/`.
 1. Execute the binary passing in the [configurations](#configuration) as in-line variables.

         $ SF_METRICS_AUTH_TOKEN=YOUR_SIGNALFX_API_TOKEN ./output/linux/pops